Kyriedionisio/Sprunki-Sinner-Edition/README.md

 [Play More Mods!](https://sprunki.app)

+"Sprunki Sinner Edition" is a unique mod of the popular music game Incredibox, developed by @Harryaltered on the Cocrea platform.

 Dive into the **Sprunki Sinner Edition**, a revolutionary transformation of the Incredibox experience that plunges players into a world where sinister beats meet creative expression.
 This mod reinvents the core gameplay with a dark twist, introducing the infamous "Sinner Mode" that has captivated the community with its unique blend of horror and rhythm.

 ## About the Sprunki Sinner Edition